Tom Luna

 Thomas Luna (born 1958) is an American politician who served as Idaho superintendent of public instruction from 2006 to 2014.
+He is a member of the Republican Party.

-Luna was the chair of Idaho Republican Party from June 2020 to July 2022.
+Luna was the chair of Idaho Republican Party from June 2020 to July 2022, when he lost re-election to State Representative Dorothy Moon.

 Early life and education

 Luna was born in Santa Ana, California.
 He moved to Idaho to attend Ricks College (now Brigham Young University, Idaho) in 1981 and later attended Boise State University, but did not graduate from either.

 Luna was initially prevented from serving as Idaho superintendent of public instruction because he lacked a college degree.
 To satisfy the requirement, Luna earned a Bachelor of Arts degree in Liberal Arts from Thomas Edison State College, a majority-online university based in Trenton, New Jersey.

 Career

 Business

 Luna is the former owner of Scales Unlimited, an industrial truck scale service company which he started in 1982 and sold in 2010.
 He was later appointed to be President of The International Society of Weights and Measurement (ISWM) and as a voting member of National Type Evaluation Program (NTEP).